Why Nervous System Regulation Isn’t About Calming Down

 It’s about noticing what’s happening inside you —

-and taking one small step that helps, rather than pushes you further.
+and taking one small step that helps rather than adds more pressure.

 🗒️ What Nervous System Regulation Really Is